craqvfx/ray-tracer/README.md

 `Position(time) = origin + (time * direction)`<br>
 Where origin is a 3D vector representing position, direction is a 3D unit vector, and time is a real value.

+### camera.h
+Defines a class that contains information about the camera all the functionality of the camera.<br>
+It should be constructed with no arguments, then the owning code will modify the camera's public variables through simple assignment, then the owning code should call the render function, passing in a world.<br>
+This pattern is chosen instead of the owner calling a constructor with a ton of parameters or by defining and calling a bunch of setter methods.
+Instead, the owning code only needs to set what it explicitly cares about.<br>

+#### Stores the following information about a camera:
+##### public:
+- Aspect ratio<br>
+- Image width
+##### private:
+- Aspect ratio<br>
+- Image width

+#### Has the following procedures:
+##### public:
+- Render
+##### private:
+- Initialize (run at the beginning of every render)<br>
+- Ray color

 ### hittable.h
 #### hittable abstract class
-Defines abstract class for all objects which should be hittable to inherit from
+Defines abstract class for all objects which should be hittable to inherit from.
 #### hit_record class
-Stores the following information about a hit:
+#### Stores the following information about a hit:
 - Point<br>
 - Normal<br>
 - t (time/offset at which ray intersects object)<br>